Skip to content

 What is Mobile Banking?

-Mobile Banking is a way to access your accounts through your mobile phone.
+Mobile banking is a way to access your accounts through your mobile phone.
 Depending on the type of phone you have you can view balances, transfer funds, deposit checks, pay bills, and find a financial center near you.

 How do I access Mobile Banking?

-• You must enroll in Online Banking before you can log into Mobile Banking.
+• You must enroll in online banking before you can log into Mobile Banking.

 • Download the Countybank mobile app via iPhone® or Android™.

 • Once the App is installed, the Log In screen to sign in to Mobile Banking will appear.
-Log in using your User ID and Password that you created for Online Banking.
+Log in using your User ID and Password that you created for online banking.

 {endAccordion}